froehners/twenty-nineteen/_drafts/2019-04-09-2019-04-09-basic-rules-for-walking-in-the-mountains.md

 * The form from the first prototype is still memorable as "really clever" and a surprising "human touch."
 It is now on a Contact page and we have a paid version of Typeform so users stay on the site and are no longer confused.
 * FiveSixTwo "branding" (it was not branded) is too generic.

-#### Round 3
+#### Round 3 and Beyond

-We want more user tests on this round.
-While we are testing I will work with a developer to make the Bootstrap prototype a "real" website.
-Now that we are close to satisfied with the content, I will work on the branding.
+I worked with a developer to make the Bootstrap prototype a "real" website.
+FiveSixTwo brought in a Sales Director to add more content, a blog, and a Field Service landing page/site experience.

-* **Date:** Ongoing
+* **Date:** 2016 - 2017
 * **Client:** FiveSixTwo, Inc.
 * **Categories:** UX/UI, Interaction Design, Prototyping, User Testing